 If this is a bug, and the return value is used for a load or store, returning NULL will make the bug easier to find than returning a pointer containing the bits that used to reference aa.
-However, as Hans Boehm noted, issuing a diagnostic would be even more friendly, and compilers can and do emit warnings in such cases, so this argument only really applies for codebases compiled without warnings.
+However, issuing a diagnostic would be even more friendly, and compilers can and do emit warnings in such cases, so this argument only really applies for codebases compiled without warnings.

-Florian Weimer adds that manually invalidating a pointer after a call to free() can be a useful diagnostic aid:
+Note that manually invalidating a pointer after a call to free() can be a useful diagnostic aid: